juxor/afaq/markdown/secH5.md

 Committee."_ [**History of the Russian Revolution**, vol. 3, p.
 131] Trotsky quoted Lenin as follows:

-> _ "I am compelled to request permission to withdraw from the Central Committee, which I hereby do, and leave myself freedom of agitation in the lower ranks of the party and at the party congress."_ [quoted by Trotsky, **Op.
+> _"I am compelled to request permission to withdraw from the Central Committee, which I hereby do, and leave myself freedom of agitation in the lower ranks of the party and at the party congress."_ [quoted by Trotsky, **Op.
 Cit.**, p.
 131]

 Thus the October revolution was precipitated by a blatant violation of the principles Lenin spent his life advocating.
-Indeed, if someone else other than Lenin had done this we are sure that Lenin, and his numerous followers, would have dismissed it as the action of a _"petty-bourgeois intellectual"_ who cannot handle party _"discipline."_ This is itself is significant, as is the fact that he decided to appeal to the _"lower ranks"_ of the party - rather than being "democratic" the party machine effectively blocked communication and control from the bottom-up.
+Indeed, if someone else other than Lenin had done this we are sure that Lenin, and his numerous followers, would have dismissed it as the action of a _"petty-bourgeois intellectual"_ who cannot handle party _"discipline."_ This is itself significant, as is the fact that he decided to appeal to the _"lower ranks"_ of the party - rather than being "democratic" the party machine effectively blocked communication and control from the bottom-up.
 Looking to the more radical party membership, he _"could only impose his view by going over the head of his Central Committee."_ [Daniel and Gabriel Cohn-Bendit, **Op.
 Cit.**, p.
 187] He made sure to send his letter of protest to _"the Petrograd and Moscow committees"_ and also made sure that _"copies fell into the hands of the more reliable